Shafayat115/Deam_GNN/README.md

 </p>

 <p align="center">
   <em>Figure 1.
-Overview of the deamidation prediction workflow using sequence-based and structure-aware models.</em>
+Overview of the deamidation prediction workflow using sequence and structures.</em>
 </p>

 # Deam_GNN